 - Persons with open wounds are not permitted to swim

-- All under 8 year olds must be actively supervised by a caregiver 16 years or older.
+- All children under 8 years must be actively supervised by a caregiver 16 years or older.
 Non swimmers not allowed in pool unless competently supervised by an adult (A single person aged 16 or over may supervise up to 2 children aged 0-4 years, or may supervise up to 4 children aged 5-7 years)

 - Keep off the lane ropes

 - Laned areas are for lane swimmers only